mickymacirl/CI-P5-EGZ/README.md

 ## Brand Recognition vs Brand Awareness

-* Used *[Fabrik Brands](https://fabrikbrands.com/brand-recognition-or-brand-awareness/)* for using the different types of Brand Marketing.
+* Used *[Fabrik Brands](https://fabrikbrands.com/brand-recognition-or-brand-awareness/)* for reference to the different types of Brand Marketing.

 ## GDPR Policy